levibostian/action-deno-update-dependencies/README.md

       # Optional GitHub token used when creating pull request.
       # See section "Create automated tests" in these docs to learn more about why you might provide this.
       github-token: ${{ secrets.GH_PUSH_ACCESS_TOKEN }}

+      # Create or update existing lock file.
+      # Learn more about lock files: https://deno.com/manual/basics/modules/integrity_checking
+      # Note: Even if this file already exists, you need to enter this input.
+The workflow will not find this file automatically for you.
+      lock-file: deno.lock
 ```

 ### Optional: Create automated tests